manasdevslopes/manasdevslopes/README.md

 ### Best of my iOS Works:
+<a style="font-weight:bold;" href="https://github.com/manasdevslopes/SwiftfulFirebase_SwiftUI.git">SwiftUI with Firebase by Swiftful Thinking</a>
 <a style="font-weight:bold;" href="https://github.com/manasdevslopes/CoreDataToJSON_JSONToCoreData_SwiftUI">CoreData To JSON & vice versa</a>
 <br><a style="font-weight:bold;" href="https://github.com/manasdevslopes/ImageSaveCoreData_SwiftUI">Image Save with other items in FileManager and CoreData</a>
 <br><a style="font-weight:bold;" href="https://github.com/manasdevslopes/FaceIDWithKeychain_SwiftUI">Face ID with Custom Keychain Property Wrapper</a>